 with $a$ as the attention head index, $W_{a/b}$ as the learnable weights and $\phi(\cdot)$ as the softmax function.

-We recurrently use $N$ attention blocks for our temporal fusion module, each containing self-attention, deformable cross-attention, and a feed-forward layer, following \cite{Li2022BEVFormer, Yang2023SCOPE}.
+We recurrently use $N$ attention blocks for TempCoBEV, each containing self-attention, deformable cross-attention, and a feed-forward layer, following \cite{Li2022BEVFormer, Yang2023SCOPE}.
 The overall architecture of the temporal fusion module is shown in Fig. \ref{fig:temporal_fusion}.
-In the first iteration, we skip the temporal module and obtain the output directly from the original model.
+In the first iteration, we skip the temporal module and use the output of the original model.
 As the temporal fusion module progresses through its $N$ stacks, the output from each iteration serves as the query for the following iteration.
 Throughout each stack iteration, the temporal fusion aims to align the historical information with current features, continuously enhancing them with additional historical context.